GuhPires/reactcontext/README.md

-# reactcontext
+# React NEW Context API
-Tests with the React.js Context API
+Tests with the React.js Context API (see src/index.js to a complete code walkthrough)

 # Running the App
 1. Clone this repo (or dowload it)